“Detroit is an open city”

 Which artists already were research residents?

 2010, around 30 artists and student groups from Europe and abroad have been guests.
-For example PHD students from the Urban Heritage Program at Bauhaus University in Weimar, Nina Könnemann, Fieke van Berkom, Jennifer Bennett, Jule Osten, Luk Sponselee, Lise Halle Baggersen, Frank Havermans, Christian Kasners, students from Leuphana University in Lüneburg, Scholars from Hans Böckler Foundation, Bernd Trasberger, Guy Gormley or Eva Seiler and Johanna Tinzl from Vienna.
+For example PHD students from the Urban Heritage Program at Bauhaus University in Weimar, Nina Könnemann, Fieke van Berkom, Jennifer Bennett, Jule Osten, Luk Sponselee, Lise Halle Baggersen, Frank Havermans, students from Leuphana University in Lüneburg, Scholars from Hans Böckler Foundation, Bernd Trasberger, Guy Gormley or Eva Seiler and Johanna Tinzl from Vienna, and also Christian Kasners.

 Some returned several times or settled in Detroit, such as the Hinterlands, Jule Osten or Cordula Ditz from Hamburg.